clingen-data-model/allele/source/allele/conceptual/contextual_allele/contextual_allele_name.md

 ---
-title: AlleleName
+title: ContextualAlleleName
 layout: conceptual
 model: allele
-description: A human readable, non-canonical name for a CanonicalAllele or ContextualAllele.
+description: A human readable, non-canonical name for a ContextualAllele.

 ---